On the convergence of the Willmore flow with Dirichlet boundary conditions: Introduction and main results

 \begin{theorem} Any immersion $u\in W^{2,2}([0,1],\H^2)$ with $\E(u)\leq 8$ is an embedding. \end{theorem}

+We briefly comment on different naming conventions for the boundary conditions in \eqref{eq:will-flow} which we either refer to as \emph{Dirichlet} or \emph{clamped} boundary conditions.
+For fourth-order problems, both conventions are used in the literature to describe boundary conditions of this type, cf. \cite[(1.9) on p.7 and (2.20) on p.35]{gazzolagrunausweers2010}.
+For instance, while in \cite{pozzetta2021,palmer2000}, the term \emph{clamped} is used for the boundary data in the stationary problem associated to \eqref{eq:will-flow}, in \cite{dallacquadeckelnickgrunau2008,dallacquafroehlichgrunauschieweck2011,eichmanngrunau2019,schaetzle2010}, the conditions are referred to as \emph{Dirichlet}.

 This paper is structured as follows.
-In Section \ref{sec:prelim}, the geometric background is developed.
+In \Cref{sec:prelim}, the geometric background is developed.
 Firstly, the evolution equation for the profile curves is recalled.
-Afterwards, in Section \ref{sec:priori-bounds}, the singular factor in the evolution equation of the profile curves is controlled by suitable a-priori bounds for the distance of a surface of revolution to the rotation axis.
-Section \ref{sec:lte} is dedicated to proving global existence of \eqref{eq:will-flow} and subconvergence.
-Using a \L ojasiewicz-inequality for $\E$, the subconvergence is promoted to convergence in Section \ref{sec:conv}.
-Section \ref{sec:opti} is dedicated to the rigorous construction of singular examples for \eqref{eq:will-flow}.
+Afterwards, in \Cref{sec:priori-bounds}, the singular factor in the evolution equation of the profile curves is controlled by suitable a-priori bounds for the distance of a surface of revolution to the rotation axis. \Cref{sec:lte} is dedicated to proving global existence of \eqref{eq:will-flow} and subconvergence.
+Using a \L ojasiewicz-Simon gradient inequality for $\E$, the subconvergence is promoted to convergence in \Cref{sec:conv}. \Cref{sec:opti} is dedicated to the rigorous construction of singular examples for \eqref{eq:will-flow}.
 To this end, various properties for segments of hyperbolic elastica which may be interesting in their own right are proved.
-Finally, Section \ref{sec:liyau} contains a proof of the Li-Yau inequality for open curves in $\H^2$.
+Finally, \Cref{sec:liyau} contains a proof of the Li-Yau inequality for open curves in $\H^2$.